 Architecture of Gangotri Temple

 Located at an altitude of 11204 feet in the Himalayan ranges, the Gangotri temple is a symbol of architectural marvel that was built by Gorkha commandar Amar Singh Thapa in the 18th century.
 Later on, it was renovated multiple times by local kings and queens.
 The outer part of the temple was constructed by white marble, which matches perfectly with the white snow in the background.
 The top shikhar of this temple is decorated by kalash, symbolizing the purity and sanctity of the river Ganga.
 In the inner portion, i.e., in the sanctrum santorium, the idol of Maa Ganga is depicted by a silver idol.
-Paintings are done on the wall of the Gangotri temple depicting the story of Maa Ganga coming on earth.
+Paintings are done on the wall of this temple depicting the story of Maa Ganga coming on earth.
 Temple construction is inspired by Nagra architectural style and local Himalayan architecture.
 This temple was constructed beautifully and kept the harsh weather in mind so that it could withstand these conditions easily.

 Pilgrimage and Festivals

 Gangotri temple is an integral part of the Char Dham Yatra in Uttarakhand.
 It is considered to be the most sacred temple on this earth and holds a special place in the hearts of Hindu devotees.
-Due to heavy snowfall in this region, Gangotri temple remains open just for 6 months in a year.
+Due to heavy snowfall in this region, the temple remains open just for 6 months in a year.
 In general, this temple opens in the month of late April or early May on the occasion of Akshay Tritiya and remains accessible till Diwali.

 One of the most prominent festivals organized at Gangotri temple is Ganga Dussehra, which marks the occassion of the Ganga coming to earth.
 On this day, the temple is being beautifully decorated, and devotees visit this place to offer their prayers to Maa Ganga, take a dip in the Bhagarati River, and get rid of their sin.